mescu74/systematic-review-assistant/.ai/tasks/doc-sharding-task.md

 1. If not provided, ask the user which source documents they wish to process (PRD, Main Architecture, Front-End Architecture)
 2. Validate prerequisites:

-   - Provided `doc-sharding-tmpl.md` or access to `docs/_ai/templates/doc-sharding-tmpl.md`
+   - Provided `doc-sharding-tmpl.txt` or access to `bmad-agent/doc-sharding-tmpl.txt`
    - Location of source documents to process
    - Write access to the `docs/` directory
    - Output method (file system or chat interface)